-Arizona is known for being home to a variety of different scorpion species, from the common Arizona stripetail scorpion to the deadly Arizona bark scorpion.
+Arizona is home to a variety of different scorpion species, from the common Arizona stripetail scorpion to the deadly Arizona bark scorpion.
 While most of these critters are most commonly found hiding out in rocky desert areas; here in the East Valley, it’s not uncommon to find them in your home!
 That makes knowing where to find scorpions an important first step to preventing painful scorpion stings for you and your family.

 To protect yourself and your family against scorpion stings in your garden: